 Service charges are annual payments that leasehold property owners make towards the maintenance and running costs of the communal parts of their building or development.
 This covers things like building insurance, cleaning and maintenance of shared areas, lifts, gardens, security, and a reserve fund for major future works.

-In Gibraltar, service charges vary significantly by development:
+In Gibraltar, service charges vary significantly by development.
+Based on local agent listings and resident commentary:

-- GHA estates: Generally lower service charges, often a few hundred pounds per year
+- Government-owned estates: Generally lower charges, often a few hundred pounds per year

 Service charges are not optional.
 They are a contractual obligation as a leaseholder and non-payment can lead to legal action from the management company.
 Budget for them as a fixed annual cost before you complete a purchase.